Todd Akin: Comments on rape and pregnancy

 The comment was widely characterized as misogynistic and recklessly inaccurate, with many commentators remarking on the use of the words "legitimate rape".
 Related news articles cited a 1996 article in an obstetrics and gynecology journal, which found that 5% of women who were raped became pregnant, which equaled about 32,000 pregnancies each year in the US alone.
 A separate 2003 article in the journal Human Nature estimated that rapes are twice as likely to result in pregnancies as consensual sex.

 While some colleagues such as Iowa congressman Steve King and Tennessee state senator Stacey Campfield supported Akin, senior figures in both parties condemned his remarks and some Republicans called for him to resign.
 In the resulting furor, Akin received widespread calls to drop out of his Senate race from both Republicans and Democrats.

-Akin apologized for his gaffe, saying he "misspoke."
+Akin characterized his comments as a gaffe, saying he "misspoke."
 His campaign ran an advertisement in which he asked voters to forgive him, saying:

 Rape was an evil act.
 I used the wrong words in the wrong way and for that I apologize.
 As the father of two daughters, I want tough justice for predators.
 I have a compassionate heart for the victims of sexual assault.
 I pray for them.
 The fact is, rape can lead to pregnancy.
 The truth is, rape has many victims.
 The mistake I made was in the words I said, not in the heart I hold.
 I ask for your forgiveness.

 The incident was seen as having an impact on Akin's senate race and the Republicans' chances of gaining a majority in the U.S. Senate, by making news in the week before the 2012 Republican National Convention and by "shift[ing] the national discussion to divisive social issues that could repel swing voters rather than economic issues that could attract them".

 Election result

 Before the comments, Akin had been favored to win his race against McCaskill, but he lost in November, 54.7 percent to 39.2 percent.
-His loss was attributed to backlash from women voters.
+His loss was attributed to backlash from women voters, and was the first election he had lost in his political career.

 After the election, between November 2012 and August 2013, Akin received $111,000 in donations that in part were for the 2018 Senate primaries, however he left after his term finished on January 3, 2013.